 How to Get Your Free Credit Score

-I’ll start with how to get your official FICO score. myFICO offers your FICO score for free if you sign up for a 10-day trial of its Score Watch program.
-You do have to give them your credit card, but you can cancel at any time.
+I’ll start with how to get your official FICO score. myFICO offers your FICO score for $4.95 when you sign up for a 30-day trial of its Score Watch program.
 Many of the options below don’t require a credit card, but you won’t get your FICO score.
 I think they are still very valuable, and I use them myself.
 But if you need your official score, myFICO is the place to go.

 Credit Sesame is a new service that offers a free credit score without your credit card.
 The free score comes from Experian, one of the three major credit bureaus and it’s updated anytime there is a change to your credit history.
 Credit Sesame also offers free tools to help consumers build their credit and provides it’s users a badge to showcase their credit profile.